SmallhillCZ/ng2-content-tools/README.md

 - Event is fired when editing of this region is stopped

 #### save
+- Event is fired after stop if this region should be saved (was edited)

+#### saved
-- Event is fired after stop if this region should be saved
+- Event is fired after stop if this region should be saved (was edited)